FredHutch/tfcb_2022/homeworks/homework02/README.md

-# Homework 1
+# Homework 2

-This homework will assess your ability to use GitHub, organize projects, and apply tidy data principles, and represents content covered in lectures 01-03.
-You will also have the opportunity to familiarize yourself with GitHub Classroom, through which you will submit homework assignments for the duration of the course.
+This homework will assess your ability to use GitHub, organize projects, and apply tidy data principles, and represents content covered in lectures 4 and 5.

-At the end of this assignment, you will have two public repositories.
-One repository (`tfcb-homework01`) will be a revision of `messy-project-directory/`, following the instructions below, and will be located in your own GitHub account.
-The second repository (prefixed with `homework01`) will belong to the GitHub organization set up specifically for homework collection; this repository will be automatically set up after you accept the invitation (from clicking the link sent via email).
-The second repository will contain a separate copy of this file that you will modify for your homework submission.
-Your answers will replace the lines specified in _italics_ below.
-Your answers in that file will be recorded automatically at the time due (October 8 at noon) for your homework submission.

 ## Problem 1

-**10 points**
+**15 points**

 Make a GitHub account and populate your bio by including your research interests, place of work, location, professional webpage (or science-focused twitter account!).
-Here's an example [github.com/trvrb/](https://github.com/trvrb/).
+Here's an example [github.com/trvrb](https://github.com/trvrb/).

 _Include the link to your GitHub profile here._

 ## Problem 2

-**10 points**
+**15 points**

 This question assesses your ability to track a project using Git.

-Download the course files with the following link: [github.com/fredhutchio/tfcb_2019/archive/master.zip](https://github.com/fredhutchio/tfcb_2019/archive/master.zip).
-Copy the contents of `messy-project-directory/` to a new directory on your computer named `tfcb-homework01`.
+Download the course files with the following link: [github.com/fredhutchio/tfcb_2020/archive/master.zip](https://github.com/fredhutchio/tfcb_2020/archive/master.zip).
+Copy the contents of `homeworks/homework02/messy-project-directory/` to a new directory on your computer named `tfcb-homework02`.

-Open GitHub Desktop and make a "New repository" with name `tfcb-homework01`.
-Set "Local Path" to the location in your computer where your `tfcb-homework01` directory can be found.
+Open GitHub Desktop and make a "New repository" with name `tfcb-homework02`.
+Set "Local Path" to the location in your computer where your `tfcb-homework02` directory can be found.

-Create an initial commit that adds all the local files in `tfcb-homework01`:
+Create an initial commit that adds all the local files in `tfcb-homework02`:
 - `Survey Data.xlsx`
 - `get Species_list.py`
 - etc...